-A literature review was performed to identify relevant evidence to inform the best practice recommendations.
+A literature review was performed in 2018 to identify relevant evidence to inform the best practice recommendations.
 Research databases used included PubMed, Cochrane, OVID, and MEDLINE, entering search terms such as oxytocin, Pitocin, augmentation, and induction.
 A total number of 69 articles were identified related to this topic and its inclusion criteria.
 Certain articles that referenced oxytocin were excluded, as they did not meet the scope criteria outlined in this document, or represented different population definitions (e.g., reporting on pregnant patients during their third stage of labour, births that included twin or multiple gestations, or use of oxytocin as a preventive measure for postpartum haemorrhage).
 Clinical practice guidelines and resources were also reviewed.
-These included guidelines from the Society of Obstetricians and Gynaecologists of Canada (SOGC), the Association of Ontario Midwives (AOM), the American College of Obstetricians and Gynecologists (ACOG), the Royal College of Obstetricians and Gynaecologists of the UK (RCOG), the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG), and the Royal College of Physicians of Ireland (RCPI).
+These included guidelines from the Society of Obstetricians and Gynaecologists of Canada (SOGC), the Association of Ontario Midwives (AOM), the American College of Obstetricians and Gynaecologists (ACOG), the Royal College of Obstetricians and Gynaecologists (RANZCOG), and the Royal College of Physicians of Ireland (RCPI).